 • The Stihl BR 600 with an MPH of 238 slightly exceeds the 216 MPH of the Echo PB-580T.
 Thus, in comparison, the former expels air at a slightly higher speed, and should do a better job at blowing leaves on grass or lifting wet leaves and debris (acorns, etc.).

-• Each of these blowers requires a fuel/oil mix to operate, as the Echo PB-580T features a 2-cycle engine, and the Stihl BR 600 is powered by the Stihl 4-Mix 4-stroke engine.
+• The Echo PB-580T's engine, with a displacement of 58.2 cc, is smaller than the 64.8-cc engine of the Stihl BR 600.
+This implies that the latter might require more fuel per stroke, thus delivering higher power.
+Each of these blowers requires a fuel/oil mix to operate, as the Echo PB-580T features a 2-stroke engine, and the Stihl BR 600 is powered by the Stihl 4-Mix 4-stroke engine.

 TL;DR